Sagramielgo/client-agenda/README.md

 URL COMPARTIBLES to copy and paste in your browser.
 DYNAMIC ROUTES to send you to the different views of the app.
 AVOID the default sending of the form.
-SAVE no matter upper or lower case.
+SAVE text no matter upper or lower case.

 MORE: